TohirDev/movieapp/README.md

 # movieapp
-in this project i did a movie app using an API
+In this project i did a movie app using an API